Average Net Worth by Age in America: The Complete Data

 | Bottom 50% | 2.5% |

-The top 10% of households hold 68.2% of all household wealth.
-The bottom 50% holds just 2.5%.
-This concentration is important context: when you compare yourself to "the average American," the average is being pulled dramatically upward by a relatively small group at the top.
+The top 10% holds 68% of all household wealth.
+The bottom 50% holds 2.5%.
+When you compare yourself to "the average American," the average is being pulled dramatically upward by a relatively small group at the top.

 Key Net Worth Thresholds